 Coupling to the electromagnetic field via minimal coupling gives

-By shifting the zeroth component of the gauge field $A$ such that $A_0\to A_0-\frac{1}{2}\left(\mu_++\mu_-\right)$, and defining $b_0 = \frac{1}{2}\left(\mu_--\mu_+\right)$, it can be written as,
+By shifting the zeroth component of the gauge field $A$ such that $A_0\to A_0-\frac{1}{2}\left(b_0^++b_0^-\right)$, and defining $b_0 = \frac{1}{2}\left(b_0^--b_0^+\right)$, it can be written as

 Thus, the shifts in momentum and energy of the Weyl nodes can be recast into an effective axial gauge field (of a very special form) in the Lagrangian.
 A constant $b_\mu$ can be written $b_\mu = \partial_\mu \xi$, with $\xi = b_\mu x^\mu$.
-Naively such a $b_\mu$ can be eliminated by the chiral rotation $\psi \rightarrow e^{i\xi\gamma^5}\psi $.
-However. a non-zero contribution to the effective action arises from the triangle anomaly.
-After a partial integration it becomes (see \eg \oncite{nair06}),
+Naively, such a $b_\mu$ can be eliminated by the chiral rotation $\psi \rightarrow e^{i\xi\gamma^5}\psi $.
+However, a nonzero contribution to the effective action arises from the triangle anomaly, Fig.~\ref{fig:triangle}.
+After a partial integration, it becomes (see, e.g., Ref.~\cite{nair06})

 Here, $\epsilon^{\mu\nu\rho\sigma}$ is the Levi-Civita symbol with convention $\epsilon^{0123}=1$.
-We will now break down the individual components of this variation and write them out explicitly to understand their physical significance.
+We will now break down the individual components of this variation and write them out explicitly to understand their physical significance:

 \begin{widetext}

 \end{widetext} Here, we again used that $b_{\mu}$ are constants, in order to perform integration by parts.